 - Getting a water heater that uses the wrong kind of energy

 - Buying without looking at all your options

 When selecting a water heater, it’s best to think about what will meet your needs and save you money in the long run.
 Be sure to talk your choice over or ask for recommendations from a professional water heater installer who will be able to best understand your needs and how to meet them.

-If you’re in the Minneapolis metro or Rochester area, give us a call if you’re looking for a new water heater.
+If you’re in our service area, give us a call if you’re looking for a new water heater.
 We’d love to help!